jzharris/ALPR-AIonChip/README.md

 * ##### Download the dataset:

     Run the `download_data.sh` script in terminal to download the VOC 2007 dataset.
+    Convert the provided dataset by running `convert_dataset.py`.
+This script will place all LP datasets into one directory, and update their xml `<filname>` references accordingly.

+* ##### Installation:

+    Had to install the following:
+    ```
+    pip install -U git+https://github.com/apple/coremltools.git # required for using a newer keras version
+    pip install installation/Shapely-1.6.4.post1-cp35-cp35m-win_amd64.whl # inside project directory
+    ```

 * ##### Running: